nyu-devops/lab-docker/README.md

 ## License

-Copyright (c) John Rofrano.
+Copyright (c) 2016, 2024 [John Rofrano](https://www.linkedin.com/in/JohnRofrano/).
 All rights reserved.

 Licensed under the Apache License.
 See [LICENSE](LICENSE)

-This repo is part of the NYU masters class: **CSCI-GA.2820-001 DevOps and Agile Methodologies** conceived, created and taught by *John Rofrano*
+This repository is part of the New York University (NYU) masters class: **CSCI-GA.2820-001 DevOps and Agile Methodologies** created and taught by [John Rofrano](https://cs.nyu.edu/~rofrano/), Adjunct Instructor, NYU Courant Institute, Graduate Division, Computer Science, and NYU Stern School of Business.